dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Server-Side-Events.md

-Documentation for server-side events is in progress, estimated May 9th.
+Documentation for server-side events is coming soon.